torbsd/torbsd.github.io/materials/flier-bsd.md

 * Clone github.com/torbsd/openbsd-ports and start testing and contributing

+* Alternately, set your OpenBSD PKG_PATH to http://mirrors.nycbug.org/pub/distfiles and install the package

-* Run a *BSD Tor relay and join the BSD Buildbot at http://81.7.14.172
+* Run a *BSD Tor relay and join the BSD Buildbot at http://buildbot.pixelminers.net

 * Spread the word about __TDP__